SharePoint/sp-dev-docs/docs/general-development/custom-word-breakers-in-sharepoint-server.md

-## How to switch to a custom word breaker in SharePoint Server 2013
+## How to switch to a custom word breaker in SharePoint
 <a name="SP15wordbreaker_howto"> </a>